StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: s
 - **Default**: 259200
 - **Description**: The maximum timeout duration allowed for a load job.
 The load job fails if this limit is exceeded.
 This limit applies to all types of load jobs.
-Unit: seconds.

 ##### min_load_timeout_second